h3nnn4n/Stride.jl/Readme.md

 # Stride.jl

 Stride is a software for the assignment of protein secondary structure.
-This packages wraps it inside a Julia package and requires the Stride binary.
+This packages wraps it inside a Julia package.

 The usage is very simple: